Jeff Cooke

 The massive merging galaxy LBG-2377

-Brief descriptions of a few of the projects that have been keeping me busy (the links are in various states of completion):
+Below are some brief descriptions of a few of the projects that have been keeping me busy.
+The links are in various states of completion.
+Thank you for your patience as I (slowly) update each link.

 SUPERNOVAE